 How to Format Text in Excel?

-You can format the font name from default to any of the other available fonts in excel.
+You can format the text font from default to any of the other available fonts in excel.
 Enter any text value in any of the cells.

 Under HOME tab you can see so many formatting options available.